alexandralalor/alexandralalor.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-My name is Alexandra Lalor, and I am a fire ecologist and wildland firefighter with research experience in forests across the Western US.
+My name is Alexandra Lalor, I'm a fire ecologist and wildland firefighter with research experience in forests across the Western US.
 I'm interested in the ways fire shape our ecosystems, past present and future.

 ![home-1](http://alexandralalor.github.io/images/Lalor_home-1.JPG)